BitcoinDesign/Guide/guide/onboarding/manual-backup.md

 {% include /tip/open.html label="Tip: Tell Users if they’re on the Right Track" icon="info" color="blue" %}

-Because typing each word out comes with more room for error, create a visual indicator that shows if the user is on the right track (i.e. make the box green if it is correct, make it red if it is incorrect).
-It can be a frustrating experience for a user to get a general warning that a word is not correct after having them manually type it out and force them to sleuth out where a misspelled word or wrong order occurred.
+Because typing each word out comes with more room for error, create a visual indicator that shows if the user is on the right track (i.e., make the box green if it is correct, make it red if it is incorrect).
+It can be frustrating for a user to get a general warning that a word is not correct after having them manually type it out and force them to sleuth out where a misspelled word or wrong order occurred.

 {% include /tip/close.html %}